TheLukaDragar/ABBhandtracking/README.md

 Position your object in the green squares so it can capture its color then press z !

-tracking will start robot will move
+Tracking will start robot will move

-change configuration(xyz,xy) by pressing c
+Change configuration(xyz,xy) by pressing c

-pause by pressing p
+Pause by pressing p

-exit with esc
+Exit with esc

-recapture color by pressing z
+Recapture color by pressing z

-if error occurs check terminal and press any key
+If error occurs check terminal and press any key

-edit config.py if necessary.
+Edit config.py if necessary.

 # Tips
-have good lighting
+Have good lighting

-use object with a unique color
+Use object with a unique color

-have all windows open
+Have all windows open for a better view

 # Troubleshooting
-if u want to use commands u have to click the Camera live feed window
+If u want to use commands u have to click the Camera live feed window

-for any questions write to me at lukadragarbusiness@gmail.com I will be happy to help
+For any questions write to me at lukadragarbusiness@gmail.com I will be happy to help